MicahThePro/Cube-Chase-Game/README.md

 ```

 ## How to Run the Game
-1. Clone the repository.
+1. Scroll to the top of the repository.
-2. Navigate to the project directory.
+2. Click on the link.
-3. Open `src/index.html` in a web browser to start playing.
+3. You're ready to play!

 ## License
 This project is licensed under the MIT License.